stoermelder/vcvrack-packone/scripts/siren-tag-model/README.md

 **The plugin's predictions differ from the Python smoke test** — same root cause as above.
 Rebuild the C++ extractor with `make` and re-run `bash run.sh` to regenerate the model using the C++ feature values.
+Check that both sides produce exactly 32 values per file.

-**Trainer reports F1 = 0 on classes you know are present** — the CSV has fewer than 15 labels or a folder name doesn't match the manifest.
+**Trainer reports F1 = 0 on classes you know are present** — the CSV has fewer than 18 labels or a folder name doesn't match the manifest.
 Check folder names against `python3 load_folder_dataset.py --list-known-tags`.

+**"skip: extraction still failed after transcoding"** — the file could not be decoded even by the `soundfile` fallback.
+It is either genuinely silent, badly corrupt, or uses an encoding that libsndfile also doesn't support.
+Re-encode
+manually: `ffmpeg -i bad.wav -ar 44100 -sample_fmt s16 fixed.wav`

+Note: most compressed WAV files (ADPCM, mu-law, IMA, etc.) are handled **automatically** by the transcoding fallback and do not require manual intervention.
+You will only see the message above for files that both drwav and libsndfile cannot open.

 **"skip: cannot decode foo.mp3"** — the file is corrupt or uses an unsupported codec.
 Re-encode with `ffmpeg -i foo.mp3 -ar 22050 foo.wav`.